Fish and Aquatic Life

 barnyard or exercise lot runoff and streambank pasturing.

 Author Aquatic Biologist

-The 2018 assessments of Upper Pine Creek (East line S10 T32N R12W to the headwaters) showed biological impairment; new macroinvertebrate sample data exceeded 2018 WisCALM listing criteria for the Fish and Aquatic Life use (i.e. at least one macroinvertebrate Index of Biotic Integrity (IBI) average scored in the poor condition category).
-Based on the most updated information, this water is proposed for the impaired waters list.
+The 2018 assessments of Upper Pine Creek (East line S10 T32N R12W to the headwaters) showed biological impairment; new macroinvertebrate sample data exceeded the 2018 WisCALM listing criteria for the Fish and Aquatic Life use (i.e. at least one macroinvertebrate Index of Biotic Integrity (IBI) average scored in the poor condition category).
+Based on the most updated information, this water was proposed for the impaired waters list.

 Author Ashley Beranek

 Upper Pine Creek (2087300), from the Barron County Line to the East Branch Upper Pine Creek, was assessed during the 2016 listing cycle; total phosphorus sample data overwhelmingly exceed 2016 WisCALM listing thresholds for the Fish and Aquatic Life use, however, available biological data do not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).